PAminai/ECG-Filter-Design/README.md

-Any feedback to this filters design is warmly welcomed. (pouya.aminaie@gmail.com)
+I hope this codes was useful for you.
+Any feedback to this filters design is warmly welcomed.